coderonline/base16-vtrgb/README.md

 This repository can be used with any base16-builder to create base16 color schemes compatible with `setvtrgb`

-The color schemes can be made active in early boot stages and there is a systemd hook for that.
+The color schemes can be applied during the early boot stage and there is a initcpio hook for that.
+I can enter my encryption password with the color scheme applied under Arch Linux.

 Usage